-ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will read about the scientific research being done to learn more about this type of cancer and how to treat it.
+Use the menu to see other pages.

 Looking for More About the Latest Research?

-- To find clinical trials specific to your diagnosis, talk with your child’s doctor or search online clinical trial databases now.
+To find clinical trials specific to your diagnosis, talk with your child’s doctor or search online clinical trial databases.

 Visit the Cancer.Net Blog to review research announced at recent scientific meetings about childhood cancer treatment and survivorship.